digital-blueprint/checkin-app/README.md

 ```

 Jump to<https://localhost:8001>, so you should get a Single Sign On login page.

+To enable building with custom assets, you need to provide your custom assets in the directory `assets_custom/checkin-app/assets/`.
+If you want to, you can also change this path in the file `rollup.config.js`.
+For more information, please visit the [dbp handbook page on custom assets](https://handbook.digital-blueprint.org/frameworks/frontend/dev/assets/#custom-assets).

 ## Using this app as pre-built package